adashe/tasklist-js/README.md

 My first attempt at a task organizer was my project "Tasklist," which accomplished much of my vision, but required a full-page reload for every action.
 My goal in Tasklist-JS was to create a lighter-weight task organzier with a smoother UI/UX using JavaScript event handlers.

-Future updates may include fancier styling, integration with a database to store lists for future access, and the ability to edit text or strikethrough a task or card instead of deleting them.
+Future updates may include fancier styling, integration with a database to store lists for future access, reorder cards and tasks, and the ability to edit text or strikethrough a task or card instead of deleting them.

 ## Features

 - Create and delete cards
 - Create and delete tasks
+- Respond to changes in browser dimensions

 ## Tech